 LinkedIn is the world’s most extensive professional network and is simply unmatched when it comes to developing professional business connections.
-Simply put, if you want to show someone a picture of the omelet you had for breakfast this morning, log into your Twitter account.
-If you want to make a connection, develop new sources for clients, and earn a living, kick the little blue bird to the curb and log into your LinkedIn account.
+Simply put, if you want to show someone a picture of the omelet you had for breakfast this morning, log into your Pinterest account.
+If you want to make a connection, develop new sources for clients, and begin earning a GREAT living, kick Pinterest, TikTok, Snapchat and most others to the curb and log into your powerful LinkedIn account.
 Here are just a few reasons why all factoring brokers and commercial finance consultants should be on LinkedIn daily.

 - Decision Makers: For factoring brokers and consultants, it’s all about getting to the decision maker.
 Eighty percent (80%) of the people on LinkedIn are decision makers for their companies.

 - B2B Leads: Factoring brokers are in the “leads business”.
 Eighty percent (80%) of B2B leads are a result of LinkedIn

 - Prospects: There are over 57M+ companies listed on LinkedIn

 - Good Company: You’re in good company.
 Ninety-Two percent of B2B marketers include LinkedIn in their product mix.

 - Driving Traffic: Driving traffic to your website is a key marketing task for all factoring brokers.
 More than 50% of all social traffic to business websites and blogs originates from LinkedIn.

 LinkedIn “Groups” are hubs on LinkedIn which provide a place to meet and connect with others that have similar interests or needs as you and where you can to share content, find answers and make business contacts.
 A LinkedIn Group isn’t a place for you to blast advertisements but rather a channel to share content with those who will find it of value.
 There are three general types of groups most brokers and consultants will be interested in.